pantheon-systems/documentation/source/content/guides/terminus/01-introduction.md

 ## Support

-Terminus is open source.
 Community submitted bugs and feature requests can be found [in the Terminus GitHub issues queue](https://github.com/pantheon-systems/terminus/issues).
 You can create an issue on [Terminus's GitHub page](https://github.com/pantheon-systems/terminus/issues/new) if you don't see your bug or feedback listed.

-Need help with Terminus?
-[Contact Support](https://dashboard.pantheon.io/#support/support/all).
+[Contact Support](https://dashboard.pantheon.io/#support/support/all) if you have questions or need help with Terminus.

 ## More Resources